jkeohan/rctr-2-14-22/w04d07/intro-to-the-component.lfiecycle.md

 ### ComponentDidMount - Run Once On Mount

 So we need a means of calling **startTimer()** when the Component is initially mounted but not on any subsequent re-renders.
-For that use case we make use of the **useEffect** hook.
+For that to happen we will need to make use of the **useEffect** hook.

 Since **useEffect** is a hook it needs to be imported.